 Are We Using Devices Now?

 Those of you who use devices in your classroom are probably very familiar with the daily question, “Are we using devices now?”
 One way to tackle that refrain is to have a visual cue for the answer in your classroom!
 Set expectations using this poster with your students, and use the suggestions to begin a group conversation about what each color means in your class's own words.
 Get as clever or as descriptive as you need!

 Oversharing: Think Before You Post

-Inspired by our latest digital citizenship music video, Oversharing: Think Before You Post, these posters capture the ups and downs of posting online and remind kids to be thoughtful about their digital footprints now and in the future.
+Inspired by our digital citizenship music video co-produced with Flocabulary, Oversharing: Think Before You Post, these posters capture tips for posting online and remind kids to be thoughtful about their digital footprints now and in the future.

 What makes a digital citizen?
-Display this reminder in your classroom to help young kids remember to protect private information, respect themselves and others, stay safe online, stand up to cyberbullying, and balance the time they spend using media.
+Display this reminder in your classroom to help younger students remember to protect private information, respect themselves and others, stay safe online, stand up to cyberbullying, and balance the time they spend using media.

-Kids love to instantly share photos of their friends and family online - its one of the best things about today's technology!
+Young people love to instantly share photos of their friends and family online.
 But there are some cases where a photo shouldn't be posted or shared.
 Hang this poster in your hallway to help students decide if posting their new pic is a good idea.

 We teamed up with Edmodo to bring you this fun classroom poster.
 The essentials of digital citizenship (such as showing respect, giving credit, and standing up to cyberbullying) are all there - but we've also left a few blank lines for your class to discuss and add their own thoughts to the pledge before they sign.